Tamworth Castle - Staffordshire

 The middle room of the Norman tower is known as the ghost room and in it, a ghostly Nun has been sighted.

-She is known as for black lady of Tamworth.
+She is known as the black lady of Tamworth.
 Apparently this goes back to when De Marmion expelled the nuns from the nearby convent at Polesworth when he built the castle.